 To arrange an initial consultation, email, call or complete this enquiry form.

 I am happy to answer any questions that you may have.

 At our initial meeting we will discuss:

-How to develop a bespoke treatment plan, tailor-made to your needs.
+Developing a bespoke treatment plan, tailor-made to your needs.

-What are your therapeutic goals or objectives?.
+Your therapeutic goals or objectives.